urbanware-org/wideredist/client/Readme.txt

         The WiDeReDist project updates Windows Defender definitons (or signatures) in internal environments that are completely separated from the internet.

+        Notice that the project consists of two components.

+        This is only the client-side component (for Windows).
+The server- side component (for Linux and BSD) can also be downloaded from the GitHub repository.

     License